Jiufen A Mei Teahouse

 Located along the coastline, Jiufen is a small sleeping village until gold was discovered in the early 1900’s.
 But it fell into a deserted town again when gold was depleted and the mining works stopped in 1970’s.
 Ironically, it was the movie A City Of Sadness (悲情城市) filmed here in 1990’s that revived the town.
 Viewers might have forgotten the storyline, but who can forget the nostalgic streets of Jiufen Old Street?
 The film having won an honourable award charmed many around the world and almost instantly turned Jiufen into a must-see tourist attraction!

-After walking through the many narrow lanes in the Old Street, you would noticed a large congregation of tourists along the steep stairs, it indicates that you have come to a very special attraction.
+After walking through the many narrow lanes in the Old Street, you could feel a sense of nostalgia when you comes near it.
+A large congregation crowd along the steep stairs indicates that you had come to a very special attraction.

-You might not have heard of this A Mei Teahouse,but the many red lanterns and large red paper calligraphy along the steep staircase tells you that there is a ‘national treasure’ around here.
+Many visitors might not have heard of this A Mei Teahouse, but you would not passed by this teahouse without noticing it, the many red lanterns and large red paper calligraphy along the steep staircase tells you that there is a ‘national treasure’ around here.

 Had we took the taxi package, due to the time constraints, we certainly would not have enough time to enter the teahouse, which was what many visitors felt as they saw this wonderful heritage.